rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/strategies/concurrent-strategies.md

 ![Render Strategies - concurrent anatomy png](https://user-images.githubusercontent.com/10064416/146287356-023836c8-a697-4640-a4ae-7d567bc02bf0.png)
 Every strategy has a different render deadline.
 Strategies are designed from the perspective of how important the work is for the user. see: [RAIL model](https://web.dev/rail/)

-What concurrent scheduling does under the hood is is chunking up work in cycles of scheduling, prioritization and execution based on different settings.
+What concurrent scheduling does under the hood is chunking up work in cycles of scheduling, prioritization and execution based on different settings.

 ![Render Strategies - task flow](https://user-images.githubusercontent.com/10064416/146287195-89e22ed8-12ba-4099-9379-430a41469b9c.png)